 - Priority registration for all courses

-- Advising by the Honors Program director and distinguished faculty
+- Advising by Honors Program Director and honors faculty

 Grant Funds to Supplement Your Honors Work

-All Honors Scholars are encouraged to apply for Moreau Honors Leadership Grants, awarded to support student leadership, research and conference presentations.
-Recent examples include:
+All Honors Scholars have the opportunity to apply for Moreau Honors Leadership Grants, awarded to support student leadership, research and conference presentations.
+Recent awards include:

 - Funding to attend the 2015 Social Justice Conference in Chicago, Illinois